davenverse/shellfish/docs/tutorial/creating_cli.md

   def addCommand ...
 ```

-One way of passing the `ContactManager` dependency is to pass it as an argument to the function.
-However, it can be tedious to do this every time we want to use the functionality of our `Cli`, that's why Scala has an option to let the compiler do it for us!
-That's via the `given`/`using` clauses; if we want the compiler to "inject" the dependency, we just need to use the `using` keyword in the argument to the function, and it will be passed automatically as long as there is a given instance of our dependency in scope.
-This feature is also know as [contextual abstractions](https://docs.scala-lang.org/scala3/book/ca-context-parameters.html), We recommend that you take a closer look at these and how to use them in more detail.
+One way of passing the `ContactManager` dependency to these functions is to pass it as an argument.
+However, it can be tedious to do this every time we want to use the functionality of our `Cli`, that's why Scala has an option declare implicit parameters via the `given`/`using` clauses.
+We just need to use the `using` keyword in front of any function's argument and as long as there is a given instance in scope at call site for every `using` clause, that value will be passed automatically.
+This feature is called [context parameters](https://docs.scala-lang.org/scala3/book/ca-context-parameters.html).

 That said, the first function is going to be the `addCommand`.
-The idea is to ask the user step by step for the information of the contact and then add it to the contact list:
+The idea is to ask the user the contact's information one step at a time and then add it to the contact list:

 ```scala 3
 //src/main/shellfish/contacts/cli/Cli.scala